WEEK 4: PARTY IN THE ELECTORATE

 residents nationally, while Republicans had a 58-35% advantage among rural

-residents (Pew).
-Fully 65% of urban residents voted for Biden, compared to only
+residents (2020 Pew poll).
+Fully 60% of urban residents voted for Harris, compared to only

 patterns existing in your state?